dgwyer/vuejs-developer-applicant-challenge/readme.md

 I used Node v18.18.1 during development.
 A similar version is recommended when installing dependencies to avoid any issues.

+The plugin was developed and tested running on WordPress 6.2 without the Gutenberg plugin installed.

 Follow these steps to installing the plugin:
 1. Clone the repository to a location inside the `wp-content/plugins` folders of your local WordPress site.
 2. Run `npm install` and then `composer install` from a terminal inside the root plugin directory.